jbinto/bikeways/README.md

 * Postgresql 9.3.5
 * PostGIS 2.1.4

-For development, I've installed all of these on my Mac manually.
+I've installed these on my Mac manually.

 For ruby, I use `ruby-install` and `chruby` from Homebrew.
+For [Pow](http://pow.cx/), get it from the site, and use [my .powconfig](https://raw.githubusercontent.com/jbinto/dotfiles/a1a16b3a1bd9d4611aa5a360666293bbdf9fdd56/.powconfig).
+For [Powder](https://github.com/rodreegez/powder), get it from from rubygems.

 For postgresql: